-Co-work with the client to develop initial concept for the rain probe and the operation center software application.
+Co-work with the client to develop an initial concept for the rain probe and the operation center software application.

 Design and implement the operation center software application.

 Design the rain probe, including the electronic board, the bucket, and related components.
-After finishing limited prototypes, MagRabbit supports the client to monitor the production to make sure the end product meets desired requirements.
+After finishing limited prototypes, MagRabbit supports the client to monitor the production to make sure the end product meets the desired requirements.

 Support the client with marketing and post-production technical support.

 This is a successful case study in which MagRabbit has provided excellence in electronic design service.
-The service we provided benefited the client not only in high product quality, but also in cost saving and short time-to-market.
+The service we provided benefited the client not only in high product quality but also in cost saving and short time-to-market.